 By Jen Wendt, Vice President, U.S. Bank

-When COVID-19 put our usual summer travel and event plans on hold in 2020 (and, let’s face it, most likely 2021 too), my family started daydreaming about a new kind of summer getaway.
+When COVID-19 put our usual summer travel and event plans on hold in 2020, my family started daydreaming about a new kind of summer getaway.

 We had visions of buying a cozy little travel trailer and road-tripping to amazing destinations every weekend with our dog, getting out into nature – but without roughing it too much.

-The problem was, as we quickly learned, we weren’t the only ones with that idea during a global pandemic.
+The problem was, as we quickly learned, we weren’t the only ones with that idea.

-With RV and camper sales booming and supply chain issues making it harder for manufacturers to keep up with demand, it’s particularly difficult to get your hands on your dream camper or RV right now.
+With RV and camper sales booming and supply chain issues making it harder for manufacturers to keep up with demand, it’s particularly difficult to get your hands on your dream camper or RV right now, even a few years after the pandemic first hit.
 Or if you can find one, you’ll likely pay a premium for it.
 And that applies to both new and used models.

-So one big question has loomed over our daydreams of hitting the open road in a new camper: Is now really the best time to take the plunge into RV ownership?
+So, one big question loomed over our daydreams of hitting the open road in a new camper: Is now really the best time to take the plunge into RV ownership?

-To help us make that decision for ourselves, we spent countless hours searching for advice on YouTube, RV owner Facebook groups, and for sale listings.
-We’ve visited multiple dealers as well, talking to salespeople who could help us better understand more about what’s happening in the market during COVID-19, and what we need to know about RV ownership in general.
+To help us make that decision, we spent countless hours searching for advice on YouTube, RV owner Facebook groups, and for sale listings.
+We also visited multiple dealers, talking to salespeople who could help us understand what’s happening in the market during this time, and what we need to know about RV ownership in general.

-When COVID-19 is behind us, it’s likely that many people who bought their RV on a whim during the pandemic will decide that owning an RV isn’t something they want to continue doing.
-This will create a flood of used RVs on the market with fewer people in the market to buy one, which will most likely drive prices down very quickly.
+It’s likely that many people who bought their RV on a whim during the early days of the pandemic will decide that owning an RV isn’t something they want to continue doing.
+This could create a flood of used RVs on the market which will likely drive prices down quickly.

-So depending on your situation, it may be a better financial decision to wait it out a few years until the market stabilizes when RVs will likely become more affordable.
+So, depending on your situation, it may be a better financial decision to wait a few more years before buying an RV.
 And if you do buy one now, only do so if you’re able to absorb the financial loss in the event you need to get out of RV-ing while the resale market is adjusting post-pandemic.

-When you buy a camper or RV, the cost of the camper isn’t your only big expense, despite what the salesperson may lead you to believe.
+When you buy a camper or RV, the cost of the camper isn’t your only big expense.

 You also need to budget for insurance, storage, and – if you’re buying a travel trailer – a suitable vehicle to tow it.

-(Side note: If you’re considering a travel trailer, also be sure to do your homework on what towing capacity and payload your tow vehicle needs to safely tow your camper.
-We discovered that it’s not as straightforward as we thought and you may learn that you need a more heavy duty vehicle than you anticipated!)
+(Side note: If you’re considering a travel trailer, be sure to do your homework on what towing capacity and payload your vehicle needs to safely tow your camper.
+We discovered that it’s not as straightforward as we thought and you may need a more heavy-duty vehicle than you anticipated!)

 And don’t forget about all the gadgets and accessories you’ll need to make your camping trips safe and enjoyable: Tools for handling repairs on the road, sewer hoses (ew, I know), extra batteries and propane tanks, cooking gear, bedding, and the like.

-New campers and RVs are more expensive, but they’re typically covered under a warranty and you can potentially get better access to help from a dealer or manufacturer if something isn’t working right.
+New campers and RVs are more expensive, but they’re typically covered under a warranty, and you may get better help from a dealer or manufacturer if something isn’t working right.

 In fact, we went on a camping trip a few years ago with a friend who had just purchased a brand new – and very expensive – RV.
-The first night on our trip, there was some sort of wiring malfunction that triggered an alarm to sporadically beep a few minutes at a time, ALL NIGHT LONG.
-It wasn’t the most restful weekend for us, but the good news is that our friend was able to bring his RV into the dealer and they were able to fix the problem for him at no extra cost.
+The first night on our trip, there was a wiring malfunction that triggered an alarm to sporadically beep, ALL NIGHT LONG.
+It wasn’t the most restful weekend for us, but the good news is that our friend was able to bring his RV into the dealer and they fixed the problem at no extra cost.

-We have some friends, for example, who bought a used RV last summer that they got for a great price.
-But once they got it home, they discovered that it had years’ worth of hidden water damage resulting from a leaky roof.
-Unfortunately, they ended up spending most of their summer repairing the RV, instead of driving it to scenic state parks like they had planned.
+We have some friends, for example, who bought a used RV that they got for a great price.
+But once they got it home, they discovered hidden water damage from a leaky roof.
+Unfortunately, they spent most of their summer repairing the RV, instead of driving it to scenic state parks like they had planned.

-Everyone buys a camper or RV with the good intention of using it often.
-But the reality is that life often gets in the way, and many people who invest in an RV end up letting it sit unused.
+Everyone buys a camper or RV with the intention of using it.
+But the reality is that life often gets in the way, and many people who invest in an RV end up letting it sit idle.

-So before you take the plunge into a big purchase like this, take a step back to ask yourself some questions to really get an honest feel for whether an RV fits into your lifestyle.
+So, before you take the plunge into a big purchase like this, take a step back to ask yourself some questions about whether an RV fits into your lifestyle.

 Here’s the key: Be honest with yourself.
 Don’t just think about what you wish your lifestyle will be like – consider what it’s actually like.